dergigi/dergigi.github.io/support.md

 title: Support
 ---

-If you find my work valuable, consider giving value back.
+If you find my work valuable, consider giving value back as you see fit.
 All my work is released under a [cc-by-sa][translations] license and provided on a [value for value] basis.

 [value for value]: https://levisan.me/blog/value-for-value